Sep 27, 2021

 Total Hours Required for Degree: 30 (Thesis Option) or 36 (Non-thesis Option)

-OR IELTS (International English Language Testing System): ≥ 6.0
+- IELTS (International English Language Testing System): ≥ 6.0;

 Newly admitted graduate students are required to be seen by a graduate advisor prior to enrolling in graduate level engineering courses.
 All prerequisite and deficiencies in the student’s background for a particular concentration must be addressed by completing some or all of the leveling engineering, mathematics and/or physics courses listed below.